Dog agility is a zealous sport in which the training and handling of dogs is put to the test.

 Which Dogs Breeds Are Naturally Good at Agility?

 While certain breeds may seem more naturally suited to the sport, more than 150 breeds have shown their sometimes surprising ability to perform well.
-(Also, mixed breeds are accepted by all agility clubs, except for the American Kennel Club.)
+(Also, mixed-breed dogs are accepted by most agility clubs, and even by the American Kennel Club in its Canine Partners program.)

 In general, dogs who are physically active, full of energy and have a desire to please seem to be among the most successful dogs in agility competitions.